zubaidah93/hello-world/README.md

 # hello-world
 hello there!
-this is zubaidah and i love cofee
+this is a tomato diease detection program and it os still work-in-process